-- Each Action attached to a Strategy which is linked to a Barrier, must have Progress Notes documented. - 2.
+- 1. Each Action linked to a Strategy, must have Progress Notes documented. - 2.
 The Progress Status must be updated to Completed or No longer required; and - 3.
 The Status of the Action needs to be updated to Completed or No longer Required